Introduction

 How to fix it

 Eat balanced meals with protein, healthy fats, and fiber.
-Avoid skipping meals regularly.
+Avoid skipping meals consistently.

 3. Poor Sleep